jellz/discord-logs/README.md

 # Discord Logs

-This is a free service to format your Discord chat logs to make it look nicer =)
+This is a free service for you to share your Discord chat logs and make them look nice

 [Visit the site here](https://discordlogs.jlz.fun)

 ## Built with

 - Next.js
 - TypeScript
 - TailwindCSS
 - SQLite

 ## Development

 You can quickly run it locally by using the provided Dockerfile or installing the dependencies (`yarn`) and then running `yarn dev`.
 You may also need to create the database file at `src/server/database.sqlite`.